marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       publications in the top five journals, this article documents a robust and significant correlation between presenting at Harvard University and publishing in the QJE and between presenting at the University of Chicago and publishing in the JPE.
-Articles presented at Harvard (Chicago) and published in the QJE (JPE) have, on average, a similar impact in terms of citations as other articles published in the QJE (JPE).
+Articles presented at Harvard and published in the QJE have, on average, a similar impact in terms of citations compared to other QJE articles, while also exhibiting a larger variance in terms of citations.
+Articles presented at Chicago and published in the JPE have, on average, a similar impact in terms of citations as other articles published in JPE.
     headline: ""
 publications:
   - title: Tracing the International Transmission of a Crisis Through Multinational